Costinbc/photoshop-automation/README.md

   "output": "renders/out.png"
 }
 ```

-## Deploying the web app (Cloudflare Pages)

-The phone app is static and client-side, so Pages just needs to serve the repo
-root as-is — no build step:

-- **Framework preset:** None
-- **Build command:** (leave empty)
-- **Build output directory:** `/` (repo root — `web/env.js` fetches
-  `/configs/...`, `/fonts/...`, `/templates/...` relative to the site root, and
-  `web/app.js` resolves `..` back to that root from `/web/index.html`)

-Connect the repo (push it to GitHub/GitLab first) in the Cloudflare dashboard,
-or skip git entirely and deploy the working directory directly with
-`npx wrangler pages deploy .`.
-Either way, once live, open
-`https://<project>.pages.dev/web/index.html` on a phone — HTTPS is required for
-the photo picker and Web Share API to work.

-Free tier is enough: Pages has no bandwidth/egress charges, and the platform's
-25 MiB per-file cap (same on free and paid) is the only real constraint —
-template PSDs must stay under that (embedded Smart Object placeholders are
-never seen in output, so shrinking them before saving costs nothing).

-## Notes / gotchas

 Driving Photopea headlessly has sharp edges (one op per message, unreliable
 `layer.bounds`, can't hide certain clip smart objects, paste centers on canvas).